 It is the policy of the Board to provide a safe and secure airport system that accommodates demand, supports economic and transportation needs, and maximizes funding resources.
 The goals of this Policy are to:

-+ Provide for a safe airport system, as measured by compliance with applicable safety standards, which supports health, welfare, and safety related services and activities.
+Provide for a safe airport system, as measured by compliance with applicable safety standards, which supports health, welfare, and safety related services and activities.

-+ Provide an airport system that is adequately maintained to meet current and projected demand and is easily accessible from both the ground and the air.
+Provide an airport system that is adequately maintained to meet current and projected demand and is easily accessible from both the ground and the air.

-+ Advance a system of airports that is supportive of Arizona’s economy, ensuring that the airport system is matched to Arizona’s socioeconomic and demographic characteristics.
+Advance a system of airports that is supportive of Arizona’s economy, ensuring that the airport system is matched to Arizona’s socioeconomic and demographic characteristics.

-+ Promote a system of airports that is sensitive to and considerate of the environment.
+Promote a system of airports that is sensitive to and considerate of the environment.
 The system should support aviation outreach opportunities.

-State Airports System Plan (SASP) Policy
+2. State Airports System Plan (SASP) Policy